Differential Scanning Fluorimetry

 Make the most of full-spectrum fluorescence detection

-Full-spectrum fluorescence is about more than just having the best signal-to-noise: it’s a key tool to figure out when something is wrong with your DSF experiment and a vital part of the back-up plan.
-Small proteins might not have fluorescent amino acids, and buffers can also fluoresce or quench the signal from intrinsic protein fluorescence — all things that full-spectrum detection helps deal with.
+Full-spectrum fluorescence is about more than just having the best signal-to-noise: it’s a key tool to figuring out when something is wrong with your DSF experiment and to having a back-up plan.
+Small proteins might not have fluorescent amino acids, a buffer may also fluoresce or quench the intrinsic protein fluorescence signal—all things that full-spectrum detection helps identify.

-DSF can be done with fluorescent dyes that track protein unfolding, which is an option only available to systems that can detect it.
-Or for stability work with viral vectors, dyes sensitive to nucleic acids can be used with viral vectors like AAV to detect when genomes begin leaking out of capsids.
+Thankfully, DSF analysis can also utilize fluorescent dyes that track protein unfolding, which is an option only available in systems that can read their emission range.
+When planning stability work with viral vectors, dyes sensitive to nucleic acids can be used with viral vectors like AAV to detect when genomes begin leaking out of capsids.

-Uncle combines DSF, static light scattering, and dynamic light scattering measurements to deliver results for protein unfolding and aggregation problems, all done on the same sample.
-Add in customizable analysis across full-spectrum fluorescence detection and you’ve got a flexible tool that is ready to answer almost any protein stability question.
+Aunty combines DSF, static light scattering, and dynamic light scattering measurements of samples in 96-well plates to deliver results for protein unfolding and aggregation problems, all recorded from the same sample.
+Add in customizable analysis across full-spectrum fluorescence detection and you’ve got a flexible tool that is ready to answer any protein stability question with unrivalled speed and data quality.
 Seeing the whole story on when proteins unfold and aggregate reveals exactly what’s going on with protein samples.

 Ready for more?